RichWhitehead/data-structures-and-algorithms_401/data_structures/linked-list/README.md

 .str - takes in no arguments and returns a string representing all the values in the Linked List
 # Credits and Sources
 https://stackoverflow.com/questions/280243/python-linked-list
+Shout out to Thomas Sherer who help me with this challenge.